photo

 University of Pennsylvania, Philadelphia, Lecture for Professor Andy Lamas class, “Community and Economic Development”

-Oct 29 The Living New Deal Project: Excavating the Public Landscape of the Great Depression
+Oct 29 The Living New Deal: Excavating the Public Landscape of the Great Depression

 University Seminar On The City, Faculty House, Columbia University, NYC

-Oct 25 The Living New Deal Project, with Harvey Smith
+Oct 25 The Living New Deal, with Harvey Smith

 Oral History Association Annual Meeting, Oakland, CA

-Oct 26 The Living New Deal Project Three Years On
+Oct 26 The Living New Deal Three Years On

 California Council for the Promotion of History Annual Meeting, Embassy Suites, Arcadia, CA